SandraBoyce/SandraBoyce/README.md

 1. Provide a nudge that changes you from an object at rest to an object in motion so you can get things done.
 2. Reinforce a baseline muscle memory needed for coding, drawing, and hopefully more.

-My second main project is creating an online stationary supply store.
+My second main project is creating an online stationery supply store.

 <!---
 SandraBoyce/SandraBoyce is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.